5.6.3 Volunteers

 way.
 As soon as a volunteer receives any compensation (except as

-described in the next two bullet points), the volunteer is
+described in the next two questions), the volunteer is

 considered to be an employee who must be paid at least minimum wage and